pdwkang/reveal/readme.md

 ## Hints

 * Do your best to impress us.
-* Expect us to use Lint your javascript
+* Expect us to Lint your javascript.
 * Form is as important as function.
-If your app works, but is written like a website from 2001, this will be bad.
+If your app works, but is written like a website from 2001, that would be bad.
 * We're suckers for new technologies (i.e. Angular, media queries, MVC 4, Handlebars).
 * Creativity: Don't like our requirements?
 Feel free to enhance this app as you see fit.
 * Feel free to host the app somewhere (Azure, EC2, AppHarbor, etc)